bglarkin/tallgrass_restoration_legacies/microbial_guild_taxonomy.md

 1. The resulting samples-species matrix
 2. Sequence abundances in long-form, with site and species metadata

+Note that this function isn’t necessary.
+Everything produced here can be done with the `spe_meta$..._rfy` tables.
+But I’m keeping this path going for now in case we need to switch back to rarefying within groups again.

 ``` r
 filgu <- function(spe, meta, grp_var, grp, site) {
     # spe       = species matrix with raw abundances